SalomePlatform/shaper/src/FeaturesPlugin/doc/fillFeature.rst

    **Fill operation**

 - **Main Objects** contains a list of objects selected in the Object Browser or in the Viewer, which will be cut and filled by tool objects.
--  **Tool Objects** contains a list of objects selected in the Object Browser or in the Viewer, which will cut and filled the main objects.
+-  **Tool Objects** contains a list of objects selected in the Object Browser or in the Viewer, which will cut and fill the main objects.
 - **See preview** button shows a result of the operation.

 **TUI Command**:  *model.addFill(Part_doc, mainObjects, toolObjects)*